Quantization of Poisson Groups

-The starting aim of the present work was to achieve this goal, i.~e.~to construct $ \fqQg $ and its $ \kqqm $-form $ \fqQgtilde $, and to prove that $ \fqQgtilde $ is a deformation of the Poisson Hopf coalgebra $ \uh $.
-This goal is succesfully attained by performing a suitable dualization of Drinfeld's quantum double; but by the way, this leads to discover a new "quantum group" (both one-parameter and multiparameter), which we call $ \uqMinfh $, which is to $ \uh $ as $ U_q^M(\gerg) $ is to $ \ug $; in particular it has an integer form $ \uqQhhat $ which is a quantization of $ \uh $, and an integer form $ \uqPinfhtilde $ which is a quantization of $ \finfg $ (the function algebra of the formal Poisson group associated to $ G \, $); this is also produced in the shape of a {\it quantum formal group\/} $ \fqPinfghat $.
-Moreover, we exhibit a quantum analog of the Hopf pairings $ \, \fh \otimes \uh \rightarrow k \, $, $ \, \fg \otimes \ug \rightarrow k \, $, $ \, \finfg \otimes \ug \rightarrow k \, $, and also a quantum analog of the Lie bialgebra pairing $ \, \gerh \otimes \gerg \rightarrow k \, $, which are strictly related with each other and with the already known quantum pairing $ \, \fqPg \otimes \uqQg \rightarrow \kq \, $: all this is stressed by introducing the definition of {\it quantum Poisson pairing\/}.
-Once again all this extend to the multiparameter case.
-Thus in particular we provide a quantization for a wide class of Poisson groups (the $ H^\tau $'s); now, in the summer of 1995 (when the present work was already accomplished) a quantization of any Poisson group was presented in [EK-1] and [EK-2], but greatest generality implies lack of concreteness: in contrast, our construction is extremely concrete, by hands; moreover, it allows specialization at roots of 1, construction of quantum Frobenius morphisms, and so on (like for $ \uqQg $ and $ \uqPg $), which is not possible in the approach of [EK-1], [EK-2].
+Our starting aim was to achieve this goal, i.~e.~to construct $ {\fqMg Q } $ and its $ \kqqm $--form $ {\calFMg Q } $, and to prove that $ {\calFMg Q } $ is a deformation of the Poisson Hopf coalgebra $ \uh $.
+This goal is succesfully attained by performing a suitable dualization of the quantum double construction; but by the way, this leads to discover a {\it new quantum group}, which we call $ {\uqMh M } $, which is for $ \uh $ what $ {\uqMg M } $ is for $ \ug $; in particular it has an integer form $ {\gerUMh Q } $ which is a quantization of $ \uh $, and an integer form $ {\calUMh P } $ which is a quantization of $ \finfg $ (the function algebra of the formal Poisson group associated to $ G \, $).
+Furthermore, we exhibit a Hopf pairing between $ {\uqMg {M'} } $ and $ {\uqMh M } $ which gives a quantization of the various pairings occurring among the algebras attached to the pair $ (G,H) $.
+Once again all this extends to the multiparameter case.
+Thus in particular we provide a (infinitesimal) quantization for a wide class of Poisson groups (the $ H^\tau $'s); now, in the summer of 1995 (when the present work was already accomplished) a quantization of any Poisson group was presented in [EK-1] and [EK-2]; but greatest generality implies lack of concreteness: in contrast, our construction is extremely concrete; moreover, it allows specialization at roots of 1, construction of quantum Frobenius morphisms, and so on (like for $ \gerUMg{Q} $ and $ \calUMg{P} $), which is not possible in the approach of [EK-1], [EK-2].